Prophecy (Mami Kawada song)

 "Prophecy" is the eighth single released by the J-pop singer, Mami Kawada, released on November 18, 2009.
-The title track will be used as the opening theme for Shakugan no Shana S, an OVA of the anime series Shakugan no Shana.
-Overall, this will be Kawada's fifth tie-in with the said anime series.
+The title track was used as the opening theme for Shakugan no Shana S, an OVA of the anime series Shakugan no Shana.
+Overall, it is Kawada's fifth tie-in with the said anime series.

 The single came in a limited CD+DVD edition (GNCV-0007) and a regular edition (GNCV-0008).
 The DVD contains the promotional video for "Prophecy".

 The single peaked at #34 in the Oricon weeklies charting for only three weeks making this Kawada's least successful single to date.